Finding New Purposes for Established or Abandoned Therapeutics

 Not surprisingly, the drug industry has become interested in repurposing drugs, which involves testing a medication for a therapeutic use different from its original intended use.
 These can be drugs already on the market, or those that didn’t pan out for their original intended use.

 Well-known repositioned drug success stories include:

 - Rogaine, the hair regrowth treatment, which was developed from the oral blood pressure medication minoxidil after researchers noticed that hair growth was a common side effect.

 - Thalidomide, which was taken off the market in 1961 after being discovered to cause severe birth defects, but approved again by the FDA in 1998 for use in leprosy and again in 2006 for multiple myeloma

 - Viagra, which was developed to treat pulmonary arterial hypertension before gaining approval in 1998 to treat erectile dysfunction.

-Emory's OTT already has several repurposed drug candidates in development to treat conditions from post-traumatic stress disorder (PTSD) to hypersomnia to ischemic stroke.
+Emory's OTT already has several repurposed drug candidates in development to treat various conditions.

 Rapamycin originally developed as an antifungal agent, was discovered to have potent immunosuppressive and anti-inflammatory properties and has been used to prevent rejection of transplanted organs.
 School of Medicine researchers Christian Larsen, MD, PhD, Rafi Ahmed, PhD, and colleagues at the Emory transplant and vaccine centers found that the drug could also boost T cell immunity from immunizations.
 With proper timing and dosing, Ahmed discovered that this therapeutic given with vaccinations results in an increase in high-quality memory T cells that respond to future pathogen challenges more efficiently than untreated controls.
 There are also potential applications for chronic infections and benign and malignant tumors.
 (Techid: 08100; view our technology brief)